 CVE-2026-8974

-Multiple memory safety vulnerabilities identified in Mozilla Firefox ESR 140 may lead to arbitrary code execution.
+Memory safety vulnerabilities exist in Mozilla Firefox ESR 140 and related products, which may allow an attacker to achieve arbitrary code execution via specially crafted web content.

 Executive summary